Where in the World is Cannabis Legal?

-Which countries and states have legalized marijuana, and which are the most likely to do so in the near future?
+Which countries and states have legalized cannabis, and which are the most likely to do so in the near future?
 Find out here.

 Cannabis Legality By Country

-This guide tracks legislation and provides easy-to-digest facts, timelines & FAQs to help demystify the complicated legal status of cannabis in the US and around the world.
+This guide tracks legislation and provides easy-to-digest facts, timelines, and FAQs to help demystify the complicated legal status of cannabis in the USA and around the world.
 Keep reading or use the table of contents to jump to a specific country or question you are looking for.

 United States of America

-In the United States, weed is still illegal at the federal level — but many individual states have passed medicinal and/or recreational marijuana laws.
+In the United States, cannabis is still illegal at the federal level — but many individual states have passed medicinal and/or recreational marijuana laws.

 Which states have legalized marijuana in the United States?

-Recreational cannabis use is legal in 23 states: Alaska, Arizona, California, Colorado, Connecticut, Delaware, Illinois, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Montana, New Jersey, New Mexico, New York, Nevada, Oregon, Rhode Island, Vermont, Virginia, and Washington.
+Recreational cannabis is now legal in 24 states: Alaska, Arizona, California, Colorado, Connecticut, Delaware, Illinois, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Montana, New Jersey, New Mexico, New York, Nevada, Ohio, Oregon, Rhode Island, Vermont, Virginia, and Washington.
 Plus DC, the Northern Mariana Islands, and Guam.

 More states are expected to pass recreational legislation in the next few years.